 5. ALCOHOLIC BEVERAGES AND DRUGS: No alcoholic beverages or drugs (other than prescription) are to be consumed during tournament hours.

-6. BOATS AND MOTORS: There is no horsepower limit, however the motor must not exceed the BIA horsepower rating for the boat.
+6. BOATS AND MOTORS: There is no horsepower limit; however the motor must not exceed the BIA horsepower rating for the boat.
 Boats must meet U.S. Coast Guard and State regulations.
 Boats must have an emergency kill switch.
-Boats must have a working aerated livewell large enough to sustain a tournament limit in releasable condition.
+Boats must have a working aerated live well large enough to sustain a tournament limit in releasable condition.

 7. SAFETY: Boating safety must be observed at all times during tournament day.
 Whenever the boat is traveling on plane, all contestants in the boat must have a U.S. Coast Guard approved chest type life preserver on/fastened and additionally the boat’s kill switch must be attached to the driver.